THE SAAS BLOG

 - Jonathan Rintala

 What we have always done well is 'doping' our partnerships and the existing WoM that we have.
-Both when it comes to getting our customers to give us G2 review, and when getting word to spread about our SaaS in their networks.
+Both when it comes to getting our customers to give us G2 reviews, and when getting word to spread about our SaaS in their networks.

 Example of referral loops - Using customer success to grow your startup